Certification Mark Requirements

 BPI requires that the BPI Certification Mark be used on all certified products and packaging unless an exemption has been granted in writing.
 The on-product portion of this requirement is particularly important to differentiate compostable products from their non-compostable counterparts and is the visual cue that consumers and end-users will use when determining whether or not to put an item into an organics bin.
 Composters will use this same information to determine whether or not a given item represents a contaminant to their operation.
 Without consistent labeling and identification efforts at the on-product level, it is nearly impossible for compostable products and packaging to be diverted from landfills at end-of-life.

-Before products will be listed in BPI’s online database or official certificates are issued, representative samples (BPI does not need to see every size in a category if all the artwork is the same) of product and packaging artwork must be submitted to BPI for approval.
+Before products will be listed in BPI’s online database or official certificates are issued, representative samples (BPI does not need to see every size in a category if all the artwork is the same) of product and packaging artwork must be submitted to BPI for confirmation that the artwork meets the requirements for use as outlined in the license agreement.
 The BPI Certification Mark Usage Requirements detail the different versions of the Certification Mark, provide overviews of current regulatory requirements for compostability messaging in the United States and Canada, and show examples of the Certification Marks in use.

 For BPI's Guidelines for the Labeling and Identification of Compostable Products and Packaging, an industry document that provides expanded recommendations and graphical examples, click here.